mauroservienti/NServiceBus.IntegrationTesting/README.source.md

 ### Make sure endpoints configuration can be istantiated by tests

-One of the goals of end-to-end testing an NServiceBus endpoints is to make sure that what gets tested is the real production code, not a copy of it crafted for the tests.
+One of the goals of end-to-end testing a NServiceBus endpoint is to make sure that what gets tested is the real production code, not a copy of it crafted for the tests.
 The production endpoint configuration has to be used in tests.
 To make sure that the testing infrastructure can instantiate the endpoint configuration there are a couple of options, with many variations.

 #### Inherit from EndpointConfiguration

 It's possible to create a class that inherits from `EndpointConfiguration` and then use it in both the production endpoint and the tests.
-To make so that the testing infrastructure con automatically instante it, the class must have a parameterless constructor, like in the following snippet:
+To make so that the testing infrastructure can automatically instantiate it, the class must have a parameterless constructor, like in the following snippet:

 snippet: inherit-from-endpoint-configuration